RobKenis/traineeship-aws-open-source/8-putting-it-all-together/README.md

 - Publish a message on an SNS topic connected to your e-mail.
 Documentation can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sns.html#SNS.Client.publish).
 You can set the **subject** to 'Image recognized of <person>' and include a downloadable image in the body.

+Bonus points if you use the container approach for Lambda and push the images to ECR.

 ## Other possible solution
 Create an ECS service that polls the contents of an S3 bucket